Magform/magform.dev/_pages/about.md

 I had the incredible opportunity to participate in an Erasmus program at [Mittuniversitetet](https://www.miun.se/en/) in Sweden.
 This experience allowed me to broaden my horizons, experience a different educational environment, and collaborate with international peers, further enriching my knowledge and skills.

 My academic and practical experiences have equipped me with a solid foundation in computer engineering, programming, and problem-solving, making me well-prepared for exciting challenges and projects in the tech world.

+## The Blog

+After much reflection, I have decided to start my blog.

+My blog will cover the following topics:

+- **Home Lab:** I have a small home lab that I'm planning to expand.
+I will discuss the tools, technologies, and equipment I use, why I chose them, and share my experiences with them.

+- **Projects:** I will also talk about my future projects and their development progress.
+Particularly, I enjoy working on embedded systems, especially for home automation.

+- **Others:** Additionally, I may write about cybersecurity-related topics or even share my philosophical ideas.

+Feel free to explore the various categories and tags to find content that interests you.
+If you have any specific programming questions, coding problems, or topics you'd like me to cover, don't hesitate to reach out.
+I would love to engage with you and build a community where we can all learn from each other.